kooscode/xenium-programmer/README.md

 ### -- FLASH PROGRAMMING PINS --
 - These pins are configurable in the `BitBus.cpp` file of the `xenium-flash` app source.
-- I chose these pins purely for convenience of my board layout, use them as as, or change it as you see fit..
+- I chose these pins purely for convenience of my board layout, use them as is, or change it as you see fit..

 ![bitbus-pinout](images/bitbus-pinout.png)